-On our first attempt at the Mae Hong Son Loop, my friend Deborah and I drove the loop counterclockwise, heading southwest first from Chiang Mai to Mae Sariang and then north to Mae Hong Son.
+On our first attempt at the Mae Hong Son Loop, my partner and I drove the loop counterclockwise, heading southwest first from Chiang Mai to Mae Sariang and then north to Mae Hong Son.

 A few notes on the route: